AdobeDocs/marketo.de-DE/help/marketo/product-docs/demand-generation/landing-pages/landing-page-templates/guided-landing-page-templates/template-17a.md

 ---

-# Vorlage 17A {#template-17a}
+# Meldebogen 17a {#template-17a}

-Rechtsklicken Sie auf [Vorlage 17A](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-17a.html) herunterladen
+Klicken Sie mit der rechten Maustaste, um [Vorlage 17A herunterzuladen](https://experienceleague.adobe.com/landing/marketo/lp-templates/template-17a.html)

 ![](assets/image2015-8-17-15-3a13-3a9.png)